chistopher/girgs/notes.md

 - cells have global index
     - ordering is by concatenating geometric ordering of all levels
-        - because for a cell on level i all descendents on level j>i must be consecutive
+        - because for a cell on level i all descendants on level j>i must be consecutive
         - examples ordering see below
     - index of first cell on level l is: ``((2^(d*l))-1)/((2^d)-1)``
     - children of cell i are: (2^d)*i+[1..2^d]